mmbednarek/minecpp/README.md

 All the targets should compile on both `gcc` and `clang`.
 Please use recent version of gRPC (at least 1.45) and a matching version of protobuf.
 Remember to regenerate proto files using `protogen.sh` script for your version of gRPC. (`protoc` and `grpc_cpp_plugin`)
-You can  the server using standard CMake build procedure.
+You can build the server using standard CMake build procedure.
 Specify `-DUSE_LOCAL_GPRC=OFF` flag if you want to build gRPC using CMake's fetch content.

 ```bash